jared-richard-clarke/student/julia/README.md

 # Julia: Programming Language

-A growing collection of `Julia` programs that I use to improve my learning.
+A growing collection of `Julia` programs and notes that I use to improve my learning.